basemkhirat/dot-platform/readme.md

 It's very easy, you can choose one of three installation methods:

-#####1) Installation as a project (recommended):

-	composer create-project dot/cms --prefer-dist your-project-name

-After you have a fresh installation, you will not be able to proceed beyond this point until the installation directory has been removed.
-This is a security feature.

----

-#####2) Installation as a laravel package:

 First, you must have a laravel 5 project you can install dot/platform package

 	composer require dot/platform